dmtrKovalenko/material-ui/docs/src/pages/components/date-picker/date-picker.md

 {{"demo": "pages/components/date-picker/StaticDatePickerLandscape.js", "bg": true}}

+## Sub-components

+Some lower level sub-components (`DayPicker`, `MonthPicker` and `YearPicker`) are also exported.
+These are rendering without a wrapper or outer logic (masked input, date values parsing and validation, etc.).

+{{"demo": "pages/components/date-picker/InternalPickers.js"}}

 ## Custom input component

 You can customize rendering of the input with the `renderInput` prop.
 Make sure to spread `ref` and `inputProps` correctly to the custom input component.